Last Updated on June 4, 2020 by Nancy Carteron, MD, FACR

 What an exciting month it’s been!
-There are so many great things happening at The STD Project, I’m nearly at a loss for where to start.
+There are so many great things happening at The STI Project, I’m nearly at a loss for where to start.

 Not all days are glorious, and often the fight to end stigma tries my patience and understanding to the nth degree, but lately, we’ve been making such astonishing progress; I can’t help but be optimistic.

-There has been a lot of participation on the STD Interviews recently, and I’m so happy to see this kind of reader engagement.
+There has been a lot of participation on the STI Interviews recently, and I’m so happy to see this kind of reader engagement.

 So, thank you so much to all who have participated thus far and all of you who will be submitting their interviews over the next couple of months!